-As of December 31, 1998, the Company employed eleven persons on a full-time basis and three employees and one part-time employee hold Ph.D. or Masters Degrees in one or more fields of science.
+As of December 31, 1999, the Company employed 14 persons on a full-time basis and 4 persons on a part-time basis.
+Three full-time employees and two part-time employee hold Ph.D. or Masters Degrees in one or more fields of science.